navdeep-G/r-programming/README.md

 #Organization of Repo

   - RScripts: Contains programs I have written in R.
-  - RReview: An overview of the R language
+  - RReview: An overview of the R language.
   - DataMunging: Scripts I have written to handle data for munging/cleansing.